dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/imageeditorview.md

 ## disposed

-A readonly boolean value indicating whether the `ImageEditorView` instance has been disposed.
+A read-only Boolean value indicating whether the `ImageEditorView` instance has been disposed.

 ```typescript
 readonly disposed: boolean;